llevaNEUS/Lifelog-Project-Data-Science-UB-2016-2017-/README.md

 We have devided the repository into diferent folders where we can find different .ipnb files with all code developed in the different project tasks:

   0. Obtain Data
+  1. Data analysis
-  1. Clean data and add extra features
+  2. Clean data and add extra features
-  2. Training and prediction
-  3. Conclusions and results
+  3. Trainings and predictions
+  4. Results and conclusions

  You can find further information in this project [Wiki](https://github.com/llevaNEUS/Lifelog-Project-Data-Science-UB-2016-2017-/wiki)